 Apple iPhone vs Samsung Galaxy mobile phones

-Apple iPhones vs Samsung Galaxy S
+Apple iPhone vs Samsung Galaxy S

 We narrow down some of the most important smartphone features and pit these two tech behemoths against each other to help you find your perfect fit.